scbeom/ctv_tutorial/pages/sysmodule/sm_trajectory.md

 ---
-title: Setting view
+title: Trajectory view
 sidebar: mydoc_sidebar
-permalink: sm_setting.html
+permalink: sm_trajectory.html
 folder: sysmodule
 summary: These instructions will help you get started quickly with the theme.....
 ---

 ## Overview

-Changbeom test
+This Changbeom test

 ## Survey of features